baidu/san-website/source/_posts/en/tutorial/data-method.md

 `Explanation`:

-`assign` method merges the `source` object into component's data, which is similar to `Object.assign` in JavaScript, and updates the view in batch.
+`assign` method merges `source` object into component's data, which is similar to `Object.assign` in JavaScript, this makes a batch update to view.

 `Usage`: